Harrington railway station: Harrington Hump

 The station came to national prominence in 2008 when it was chosen as the initial site for the installation of an experimental ramp to raise the height of the platform to improve access to modern rolling stock.
 Christened the Harrington Hump, the ramp was built for £25,000 – 10% of the estimated cost of the conventional rebuilding that would have otherwise been required to make the platform fully DDA compliant.
 The modular design has since been deployed at several other rural stations across the UK where the cost of platform upgrades would otherwise have been considered prohibitive.

 Facilities

 The station is unstaffed (like most others on the route), but now has been provided with a ticket machine to allow passengers to buy tickets before travelling.
-Shelters are located on both platforms, which are linked by a footbridge.
+Shelters are located on both platforms, which are linked by a footbridge, which was removed for three months beginning November 2022 for an overhaul.
 Step-free access is available only on the southbound side (where the main entrance is situated).
 Train running information is provided via telephone, digital information screens and timetable posters.